erikablair/prosody-install-debian-buster/README.md

 are essentially the same app and work very well, so I didnt go any further.
 Full service!
 Encrypted files, messages, and calls.
 ##### iOS
-I am not able to make calls on iOS and achieving general compliance with it was quite difficult.
-[Siskin](https://siskin.im/) is the best iOS app I have tested so far.
+Achieving general compliance with iOS was quite difficult.
+It seems XMPP development across iOS has staled.staled [Siskin](https://siskin.im/) is the best iOS app I have tested so far.
 It seems to have the most functionality; encrypted group messages including audio and video calls.